Hozukii/linked-blog-starter-md/Physics/Space, Time, Motion/B.1 Thermal Energy transfers.md

 # Thermal energy, internal energy and heat
-- **Internal Energy** - The sum of total kinetic energy and total potential energy of individual molecules and particles
+- **Internal Energy** of a substance is the sum of total random kinetic energies and total potential energies of all the particles inside it
+	- The word random means that the particles movement are disorder and unpredictable
-- **Thermal Energy** - the energy associated withhea and temperature.
+- **Thermal Energy** - the energy associated with heat and temperature.
 Thermal energy appears as a result of friction, air resistance, impacts, and other interactions between obects.
 	- Thermal energy is a measurement of the random kinetic energy of vibrating particles in an object
 	- Variable $E_{int}$ Unit: $J$
 ## Kinetic theory of matter